aaemnnosttv/silk/README.md

-A beautiful API for working with WordPress the way you always wanted to.
+A modern API for WordPress.

 **This project is still in early development and may introduce breaking changes.**